fa7i3/Danceability-for-Spotify-Songs/README.md

 | tempo_scaled | scaled tempo of track in BPM |
 | valence | describes the musical positiveness conveyed by a track |

 All the above audio features were selected because of their numerical values and strong probability for predicting danceability.
-Definitions for the above audio features were sourced from *[Spotify Audio Feature Reference](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-audio-features)*
+Definitions for the above audio features were sourced from the *[Spotify Audio Feature Reference](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-audio-features)*.

 ### How Data was Split into Training and Testing
 In our machine learning model, we chose to split the data into 75% training and 25% testing.